plake06/ec-sdk/plugins/kepware/README.md

         -pxy http://PITC-Zscaler-Americas-Cincinnati3PR.proxy.corporate.ge.com:80 \
         -plg
 ```
-The -plg (Plugin) flag here indicates that you would like the agent to launch the plugin app based on your plugins.yml settings from the previous step.
+The ```-plg``` (Plugin) flag here indicates that you would like the agent to launch the plugin app based on your plugins.yml settings from the previous step.

 At this stage you should be seeing your data streaming overhelmingly by subscribing to your Predix Eventhub instance.
-If not, you may again join our [internal usergroup](https://www.flowdock.com/app/ge-developer-cloud/ec-usergroup) or the contact/contributor list below for the usage
+If not, you may join our [internal usergroup](https://www.flowdock.com/app/ge-developer-cloud/ec-usergroup) or contact the one of the contributors from the list below for enabling.

+## Live Demo/Data
+The GE Power Clearwater Plant team plays the key role to this successful Data-Ingestion initiative.
+Their contributions ranging from the network architecture, machine-configuration, to my first onsite tour in a GE Power facility one like this plant, in Clearwater, FL.

+There're currently two MQTT topics which are running 24/7, and are dedicated by an onprem Kepware system.
+For those of you are interested in giving the data-streaming a shot, you may use the following

 the Data-Ingestion team led by Kenneth Shum<kenneth.shum@ge.com>, Chris Rutherford<Chris.Rutherford@ge.com>, Supply-Chain Leader Nate Arnold<nathaniel.arnold@ge.com>